Phoenix STS Logo

 Health Act 2007 and HIQA

 Designated centres regulated by HIQA under the Health Act 2007 must demonstrate competent first aid response on each shift.
-PHECC FAR meets the recognised first aid response standard for nursing homes, residential settings, and disability services.
+PHECC FAR is the recognised first aid response standard for the care assistants and non-clinical support staff nominated as workplace first aiders in nursing homes, residential settings, and disability services.
+Registered clinical staff (nurses, doctors) hold their own qualifications and do not normally take FAR.

 FAR Replaced Occupational First Aid